0:00 / 0:00

 The Alternative Measures Program requires the accused to take responsibility for his or her actions and make up for the theft by completing tasks assigned by a probation officer.
 Once the tasks are completed, the prosecutor withdraws the charges against the accused.

-Windsor Criminal Defence Lawyer
+Chatham-Kent Criminal Defence Lawyer

 Profile photo